Vanishing Properties of Dual Bass numbers: Vanishing Theorem of Dual Bass numbers

-The following Theorem is the main result of this section.
-We characterize the infimum and supremum of the index of non-vanishing Dual Bass numbers of Artinian modules over $U$ rings, and study the relations among co-grade,co-dimension and flat dimension of co-localization of Artinian modules.
+The following Theorem is the main result of this paper.
+We characterize the infimum and supremum of the index of non-vanishing dual Bass numbers of Artinian modules, and study the relations among cograde,co-dimension and flat dimension of co-localization of Artinian modules.